Bangkok Transportation

 Trains stop at Don Muang Airport – Khan Kheha Komo 19 – Lak Si – Thung Song Hong – Bang Khen – Nikhom Rotfai Komo 11 – Bang Sue Junction – Samsen Railway Station – Ramathibodi – Yommarat – Bangkok Railway Station Hua Lamphong.

 The frequency of departures is 1 to 2 trains per hour.
 Delays are frequent.
-From Bangkok Airport Don Muang to Bangkok Railway Station Hua Lamphong, select the “English” language option on this Timetable & Fare information from state railways of Thailand.
+From Bangkok Airport Don Muang to Bangkok Railway Station Hua Lamphong, select the “English” language option on this Timetable & Fare information from the State Railways of Thailand.

 Thailand plans to build a High-Speed Rail System anchored by Bangkok Railway Station.
-Though funding is uncertain at this time, the first 155-186 mph (250-300 kmph) line is anticipated by decade-end.
-The ultimate goal is to connect Bangkok with resort cities like Pattaya and Hua Hin, along with Chiang Mai, Laos, and Malaysia.
+The first 155-186 mph line is anticipated by decade-end.
+The ultimate goal is to connect Bangkok with resort cities like Pattaya and Hua Hin, along with Chiang Mai, followed by cities in Laos and Malaysia.

 BTS Skytrain overlapping lines downtown Bangkok